philmikejones/beginning-mapping/handout.md

 ```

 Under Step One paste your postcodes into the box (`CTRL`/`CMD` + `V`) and press `Convert Postcodes`.
+As we are using a `csv` file you may need to select csv from the 'Field Separator' dropdown if it does not automatically detect the format correctly.
 You can then select and copy the completed geocoded postcodes in `Step Three` which you can paste straight back into your spreadsheet, appending to the end columns.
 Save and close your spreadsheet.